-Yearly Average Temperature Anomaly
+Yearly Average Observed Temperature Anomaly

-What is the Yearly Average Temperature Anomaly?
+What is the Yearly Average Observed Temperature Anomaly?

 It is the difference between the average yearly global surface temperature and its pre-industrial baseline.
 The pre-industrial baseline is calculated as the average temperature from 1850 to 1900.
+It is also referred to as the observed warming, and is based on most recent data including natural fluctuations.

 The average temperature anomaly is a crucial metric because the change in the Earth’s average temperature is causing major transformations to our planet.
 It puts the existence of many species - including humans – at risk.
+Efforts to adapt to the impacts of global warming should consider the impacts with respect to this observed warming.

 Wikipedia: Climate Change